-The Little John Wildlife Management Area (WMA) totals some 7,918 acres and is located in Oswego and Jefferson Counties approximately 45 miles north of Syracuse and 25 miles south of Watertown.
+The Little John Wildlife Management Area (WMA) (PDF) (282kB) totals some 7,918 acres and is located in Oswego and Jefferson Counties approximately 45 miles north of Syracuse and 25 miles south of Watertown.
 The easiest access to Little John is from Exit 38 off Interstate 81 via County Route 15 east to County Route 17.
 Town roads and state truck trails provide access from Route 17.
 However, the eight miles of state truck trail provide only limited access within the area.
 The 7 1/2 minute topographic maps covering the area are Boylston Center and Worth Center.

 Topography and Climate